dondifer/bootstrap-exercise/README.md

 # bootstrap-exercise

-IMPORTANT HAVE NODEJS AND NPM INSTALLED TO RUN THIS PROYECT SEE NODE DOC: (https://nodejs.org/en/docs/guides)
+IMPORTANT TO HAVE NODEJS AND NPM INSTALLED TO RUN THIS PROYECT SEE NODE DOC: (https://nodejs.org/en/docs/guides)

 This project is a brief example of how we can use bootstrap making a simple form to save user data in local storage, and after that, show in the other display page called users.